-The District maintains two individual governmental funds.
+The District maintains two governmental funds for external reporting.
 Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and capital projects fund, both of which are considered major funds.